naftalic/ddmif/introduction.md

 When testing for anomalies, it's important to be aware of data limitations and to ensure good organization of the data.
 A good knowledge of statistics and attention to detail is also critical to avoid mistakes in the analysis.

-## Documented Market Anomalies and Features:
+## Documented Market Anomalies and Features

 - Value Effect: Low P/E stocks outperform high P/E stocks, as well as P/B, P/S, and P/D ratio stocks.
 Features: P/E, P/B, P/S, and P/D ratio.